Read in: English | Pidgin English

 - reduced appetite or eating changes

-• clothes becoming loose
+- clothes or jewellery becoming loose

 6οΈβ£ Associated symptoms